 No Option or SAR shall be exercisable, no Common Stock shall be issued, no certificates for shares of Common Stock shall be delivered, and no payment shall be made under this Plan except in compliance with all applicable federal and state laws and regulations (including, without limitation, withholding tax requirements), any listing agreement to which the Company is a party, and the rules of all domestic stock exchanges on which the Company's shares may be listed.
 The Company shall have the right to rely on an opinion of its counsel as to such compliance.
 Any share certificate issued to evidence Common Stock for which Stock Awards are granted (including the settlement of Performance Shares) or for which an Option or SAR is exercised may bear such legends and statements as the Administrator may deem advisable to assure compliance with federal and state laws and regulations.
-No Option or SAR shall be exercisable, no Stock Awards or Performance Shares shall be granted, no Common Stock shall be made under this Plan until the Company has obtained such consent or approval as the Administrator may deem advisable from regulatory bodies having jurisdiction over such matters.
+No Option or SAR shall be exercisable, no Stock Awards or Performance Shares shall be granted, no Common Stock shall be issued, no certificate for shares shall be delivered, and no payment shall be made under this Plan until the Company has obtained such consent or approval as the Administrator may deem advisable from regulatory bodies having jurisdiction over such matters.